 - A complete ‘mock-up’, prototype, or construction of all or part of the device.
 If this is an invention this is the key physical portion of the project

 - A disassembly of the completed device showing the components and/or subcomponents with a description of their purpose and how they work.
 If this is a reverse engineering project, this is the key physical portion, and these pieces are expected to be the centerpiece of the display.
 If an invention, this portion may consist of photographs, drawings, or textual descriptions of the components (and sub-components, if any) of the device.

-- A description of the tools (simple or complex), methods, and sequences required in the construction or deconstruction.
+- A description of the tools, methods, and sequences required in the construction or deconstruction.

 Marketing material is often key in describing a product or device and its inclusion is appreciated and recognized.